frederic-perez/AmE-dictionary/data/dictionary.md

 __frilled__ _adj_ Having decorative ruffles or frills. _Frilled apron._
 __frilly__
 __fringe__
-__Frisbee__ _n_ :two: /ˈfrɪz bi/ A trademark for a plastic disk-shaped toy that players throw and catch.
+__Frisbee__ _n_ :three: /ˈfrɪz bi/ A trademark for a plastic disk-shaped toy that players throw and catch.
 __frisk__ _v_ :six::hammer: (frisked, frisking) _I have to frisk you._
 __frisky__ _adj_
 __frisson__ _n_ :nine: /free-SOHN (the second vowel is pronounced nasally)/ Frisson refers to a brief moment of emotional excitement.
 A sudden strong feeling of excitement, fear, or pleasure.
 A French word meaning a shiver, used to mean a thrill or sensation of excitement or fear. _Syn_ chill, quiver, shiver, shudder, thrill, tingle _The story’s ending arouses a frisson of terror._ _A frisson of excitement._